Start planning your trip

-Takayama is a sightseeing area in Gifu, filled with the charms of old Japan.
-Learn how to get to Takayama from Tokyo, Osaka, and Nagoya, recommended things to do such as visiting Shirakawa-go, sightseeing spots, festivals, and local food.
+Takayama, a region brimming with the charms of old Japan, is a popular travel destination in Gifu, central Japan.
+Learn how to get to Takayama from Tokyo, Osaka, and Nagoya, the best things to do such as visiting the Hida Folk Village and nearby Shirakawa-go, local festivals, dining, and more!

 Takayama, a city in central Gifu Prefecture, is a popular sightseeing area where the ancient townscape of old Japan is preserved.